 “Politics is not a game.
 It is an earnest business..”— Winston Churchill

 Do you tend to view anything related to politics with suspicion?

 You are not alone.

 Most people perceive politics to be a dirty game, filled with corrupt and deceitful constituents, trying to wield power for their own benefit.
 A charade where the favored party wins because of the image they portray.

 There are have been countless times in history when people were let down by leaders that they’d put their faith in.
 Think of dictators such as Hitler and Stalin and politicians such as Nixon and Gaddafi who misused their title and privileges to take advantage of their own people.
 Based on these poor examples, it’s easy to assume that the field of politics is corrupt.

-But the reality is that the political platform is neutral.
+But the reality is that the political platform is neutral in democratic nations.
 It’s the energy and persona of the elected individuals who influence the ethics and moral of their administration.
 Our governments are nothing but a representation of the collective values of the people who chose to put those front-runners into a position of power.

 In his book, The Soul of Leadership, author Deepak Chopra describes genuine leaders as those who have the ability to connect to their soul profile and their core values.
 It’s from this state of inquiry that they’ll be able to channel the vital qualities of a leader, such as creativity, intelligence, organizing power and love.

 Over the course of our history, we have seen many benevolent rulers, presidents and political pioneers who demonstrated an elevated form of leadership.
 Nelson Mandela, the former South African president, was also an ardent human rights activist who fought against apartheid and segregation and succeeded.